-Linlin’s practice is rooted deeply in the person-centred approach that trusts the intrinsic self-actualizing power within every human being.
-Her therapy approach is not about giving advice, but rather about offering a warm and accepting environment that is safe for exploring difficult experiences.
-Through these explorations, clients find themselves feeling more in touch with their authentic selves and making decisions that are true to their hearts, which, in the long run, increases their happiness in life.
+Compared to some other approaches that focus more on problem solving, her therapy emphasises on the healing power of the therapeutic relationship.
+She offers a warm and accepting environment that is safe for exploring difficult experiences.
+Through these explorations, people could find themselves feeling more in touch with their authentic selves and making decisions that are true to their hearts, which, in the long run, increases their happiness in life.